NortonLifeLock Inc. (NLOK) upgraded Issued by Wall Street Gurus

 Credit Suisse gave a rating of “Neutral” to NLOK, setting the target price at $24 in the report published on March 16th of the previous year.

-During the last 5 trading sessions, NLOK fell by -6.33%, which changed the moving average for the period of 200-days by +34.34% in comparison to the 20-day moving average, which settled at $27.60.
-In addition, NortonLifeLock Inc. saw 7.66% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NLOK rose by +3.61%, which changed the moving average for the period of 200-days by +14.23% in comparison to the 20-day moving average, which settled at $28.12.
+In addition, NortonLifeLock Inc. saw 11.55% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading